Itinerary

 Browse local shops such as the handmade Salt Spray Soap Company, local literature and goods at Long Story ShortThe Island Shop and the sweet scents of indigenous flora at The Bermuda Perfumery housed in photogenic Stewart Hall.

-Grab island-style lunch from Mama Angie’s, a mom-and-pop food stall by Somers Garden and take a stroll through the grounds.
-Legend has it that the heart of its namesake, the Admiral Sir George, is buried there.
+Grab island-style lunch from Mama Angie’s, a mom-and-pop food stall by Somers Garden, and take a stroll through the grounds.
+Legend has it that the heart of the town’s namesake, the Admiral Sir George, is buried there.

-Take a cab or minibus from Kings Square to Fort St. Catherine, an impressive stronghold and museum overlooking Achilles Bay.
-Settle there or beach it further down the coast at Tobacco Bay.
-The latter is a laid-back spot, made remarkable with its unique limestone rock formations and coral reef, popular with snorkellers.
+Take a cab or minibus from Kings Square to Fort St. Catherine, a stunning 17th-century fortress and museum overlooking Achilles Bay.
+Go exploring or beach it further down the coast at Tobacco Bay.
+The latter is a laidback spot, made remarkable with its unique limestone rock formations and coral reef, popular with snorkellers.
+Snorkel gear is available for rent, there’s a fun pool table right on the beach, and live entertainment flows frequently.
 The terrace serves frozen cocktails and beach snacks to an island soundtrack.
 It’s an easy place to spend an hour or two.

-Catch the Orange Route ferry back to Dockyard in time for dinner onboard the ship and venture out again for live music at Bone fish Bar and Grill and then late-night venue Snorkel Park.
+Catch the Orange Route ferry back to Dockyard in time for dinner onboard the ship and venture out again for live music at Bone fish Bar and Grill before hitting late-night venue Snorkel Park.

 Day 3